 Of course, a dip calls for dippables.
 We like this one with the usual lineup of crispy artisan crackers and bright crunchy crudités — lightly blanched or quick-pickled cauliflower florets are especially nice.
 If you have leftover hummus, it’ll be marvelous spread on a turkey sandwich.
 In the test kitchen, we put one together with avocado, cucumber, beefsteak tomato, and a tiny bit of horseradish.
 Not into meat?
 Swap it out for feta.

-Our tip: If you’re looking to save some time on the day of your get-together, this hummus can be made up to 4 days ahead and kept in the refrigerator.
+Our tip: This hummus can be made up to 4 days ahead and kept in the refrigerator.
 Make sure it gets up to room temp before serving.

 Yield: 2 ¼ cups

 1 large red beet, scrubbed and trimmed